v11ncent/discord-yakuza/notes.md

+## Streamlining message fetching and sending to backend

+Very in the weeds.
+High level overview of what we need to do:

+1. Get all messages that pass our qualifiers
+2. Transform message data into format that's acceptable to backend model
+3. Send model data to database

+4. getAllGuildMessages() returns all guild messages

 ## Message fetching

 I want to fetch all messages from all channels in the guild that the `initialize` command was called from.
 We can't fetch messages from a specific user, so we need to sort through all the messages in a guild, and then filter by member.